 Consider bringing a nursing pillow which can be used whether your breastfeeding or bottle feeding.
 This will reduce the strain on your arms, neck, and back when feeding your baby.

 Bring something to help you relax like your own pillow, soothing music and something to play it on, a picture of someone or something you love like photos of your other children and anything else you find reassuring.

 Massage oils for use during labor to help alleviate any back labor that may occur.

 Bring a camera/video camera with batteries, charger, and memory card to film the big delivery.
-Some hospitals may not allow videotaping of the birth itself, but usually allow you to filming during labor and after the birth.
+Some hospitals may not allow videotaping of the birth itself, but usually, allow you to film during labor and after the birth.
 Don’t forget to make sure your phone is fully charged if you plan on taking photos or video with it.

 If you’ve been reading books on newborn care, you may want to bring this with you.
 Make sure to ask the nurses if you have questions on how to change, hold, nurse, and bathe your newborn if you need guidance.

 Some parents bring gifts for the new baby to “give” to big brothers and sisters.

 Bring a notepad/journal and pens/pencils to document your baby’s first days and any memories.
 You may also want to write down questions you have for the nurse, or take notes what the pediatrician tells you.
 Some people bring a baby book so they can record the birth details right away.
 When the hospital gets footprints for the birth certificate they can use the rest of the ink and make prints for your baby book too!